mayope/keycloakmigration/README.md

         redirectUris:
             - http://localhost:8080
             - https://www.example.com

+## Realm Migrations

+### addRealm
+adds a Realm, throws error if realm with that id already exists

+#### Parameters
+- name: String, not optional
+- enabled: Boolean, optional, default=true
+- id: String, optional, default=name

+#### Example
+    id: add-realm
+    author: klg71
+    changes:
+      - addRealm:
+          name: integ-test

+### deleteRealm
+deletes a Realm, throws error if realm with that id does not exists

+#### Parameters
+- id: String, not optional

+#### Example
+    id: add-realm
+    author: klg71
+    changes:
+      - deleteRealm:
+          id: integ-test

 ## User Federation Migrations
 ### AddAdLdap

+# Technical Hints

+The migration hashes are stored in the attribute named 'migration' in the migration user.

+There are no transactions in keycloak though if the rollback fails there might be a non deterministic state.
+If it fails I would like to receive a bug report for this.

 # Hacking
 To start developing on this project you can use the gradle tasks.